Epiphanius I of Ukraine: Early life and education

-Serhii Petrovych Dumenko was born on 3 February 1979 in Vovkove, Berezivka Raion, in Ukraine.
+Native of southern Ukraine, Serhii Petrovych Dumenko was born on 3 February 1979 in Vovkove, Berezivka Raion near Odesa.
 His childhood and school years were in the village of Stara Zhadova in Storozhynets Raion of Chernivtsi Oblast.
 In 1996 in Stara Zhadova he graduated from high school of I-III grades.

 In 1996 he entered the Kyiv Theological Seminary, where he graduated in 1999 with a first class degree.
 In the same year he entered the Kyiv Theological Academy.
-He graduated as a doctor of theology in 2003 having successfully defended his PhD thesis on the "Formation of church-canonical collections in the Donician period and their characteristics".
+He graduated as a doctor of theology in 2003 having successfully defended his PhD thesis on the "Formation of church-canonical collections in the Pre-Nicaeaen period and their characteristics".

 In 2006–2007 he held an internship at the Athens National University in Greece in the Faculty of Philosophy.

 On 30 August 2012, following his successful defense of his doctoral dissertation on the topic of the "Doctrine of the Orthodox Church on salvation in the context of the continuity of the Holy Fatherland", he was awarded a degree of Doctor of Theology.